Signature SDEs from an affine and polynomial perspective: Preliminaries

-Throughout, the paper we consider a filtered probability space $(\Omega, \Fcal, (\Fcal_t)_{t\in[0,T]},\P)$ with a right continuous filtration.
-Whenever not specified, stochastic processes are always supposed to be defined thereon.
+Throughout the paper we consider a filtered probability space $(\Omega, \Fcal, (\Fcal_t)_{t\in[0,T]},\P)$ with a right continuous filtration.
+Unless otherwise specified, stochastic processes are always supposed to be defined thereon.
 We are now ready to define the signature of an $\mathbb{R}^d$-valued continuous semimartingale.

 \begin{definition} Let $(X_t)_{t\in[0,T]}$ be a continuous $\mathbb{R}^{d}$-valued semimartingale.
 Its \emph{signature} is the $T((\R^d))$-valued process $t\mapsto \X_{t}$ whose components are recursively defined as